 Summary:

-Lesson 30 demonstrates how ‘I' (Self/Atman) is only an APPARENT doer/actor in reference to the mithyā role played amidst relating with life.
-Confusing ‘I' with ROLE results in forgetting of one's Ātman identity – which resulting in suffering.
-Then we undertake some Advaita Vedanta exercises to test your knowledge.
+Lesson 30 demonstrates how ‘I' (Self/Atman) is only an APPARENT doer/actor in reference to the role played.
+Confusing ‘I' with ROLE results in pain.

 TOPICS COVERED: